Altai-man/docs.raku.org/README.md

 ### Installation

-When having Rakudo and zef installed, clone the repo, then in its directory:
+When having Rakudo and zef installed and also node, npm, coffeescript and graphviz, clone the repo, then in its directory:

 ```